Skip to content

 • Plastic Bag Ban – Germany has banned the distribution of single-use plastic bags in retail stores.

-• Plastic Tax – Germany introduced a tax on plastic packaging that is not made from at least 30% recycled material.
-This is an incentive to encourage manufacturers to use more recycled materials and reduce the amount of plastic waste.
+• Plastic Tax – This should be an incentive to encourage manufacturers to use more recycled materials and reduce the amount of plastic waste.
+However, the plastic tax, initially postponed from 2025 to 2026, is currently being rejected by the German government.
+Therefore, the German federal government currently opposes to passing on the EU plastics levy to those placing plastics on the market.
 Germany pays an estimated amount of 1.4 billion EUR a year to the EU for non-recycled plastic.
-This will be passed on to distributors from 2026.

 • Ban on Certain Single-Use Plastics – Germany has implemented a ban on certain single-use plastic items such as cotton buds, cutlery, plates, straws, and stirrers.